Big Algebra in Type $A$ for the Coordinate Ring of the Matrix Space: Introduction

 are at most one-dimensional.
-In these cases the Kirillov algebra was studied by several authors, see e.g. \cite{Kirillov1}, \cite{Kirillov2}, \cite{Panyushev} and \cite{Rozhkovskaya}.
-In particular, it is known that $\mathscr{C}(\lambda)$ is commutative (see also Subsection \ref{subsect:kirillov_wmf}).
-Using the result announced by Hausel \cite[Theorem 1.1]{Hausel}, one can then deduce that in the weight multiplicity free case the big algebra $\mathscr{B}(\lambda)$ coincides with the Kirillov algebra $\mathscr{C}(\lambda)$.
+In the weight multiplicity free case, the Kirillov algebra was studied by several authors, see, e.g., \cite{Kirillov_00,Kirillov_01,Panyushev,Rozhkovskaya}.
+In particular, it is known that $\mathscr{C}(\lambda)$ is commutative (see also Section~\ref{subsect:kirillov_wmf}).
+Using the result conjectured by Hausel (see\footnote{In \cite{Hausel_24} this claim was stated as Theorem~1.1.3.
+However, we were informed by Hausel that, unfortunately, the original argument contained a gap, see Remark~\ref{rem:conj_status} for a discussion.} Conjecture~\ref{conj:kirillov_alg_center}), one can then deduce that in the weight multiplicity free case the big algebra $\mathscr{B}(\lambda)$ coincides with the Kirillov algebra $\mathscr{C}(\lambda)$.
+In particular, the conjecture of Hausel implies that $\mathscr{B}(m\varpi_1)=\mathscr{C}(m\varpi_1)$ for all $m$.

+The description of $\mathscr{B}(m\varpi_1)$ from Proposition~\ref{prop:big_alg_sym_power_descr} also allows us to prove purely algebraically the following fact, first established geometrically by Hausel \cite[equation~(4.3)]{Hausel_24} using the technique of \emph{fixed point schemes} from \cite{Hausel_Rychlewicz}.